kubermatic/docs/content/kubeone/main/tutorials/upgrading-clusters/_index.en.md

 or Terraform state file.
 {{% /notice %}}

-{{% notice note %}}
-If you encounter any issue with the `apply` command or you want to force the upgrade process, you can run the upgrade command manually:
-`kubeone upgrade --manifest kubeone.yaml -t tf.json`.
-It’s recommended to use the `apply` command whenever it’s possible.
-{{% /notice %}}

 The `apply` command analyzes the given instances, verifies that there is Kubernetes running on those instances, runs the preflight checks, and offers you to upgrade the cluster if needed.
 You’ll be asked to confirm your intention